 Notice of Commencement

-NOCs can really be helpful to subcontractors and suppliers who want to make payment faster and smoother.
+A Notice of Commencement can really be helpful to subcontractors and suppliers who want to make payment faster and smoother.
 Since payments ultimately get issued by property owners, construction lenders, and general contractors, it’s critical that subs & suppliers make it easy for these parties to pay them and get money to them.
 The first step for this is making certain that these parties know one another.
-And as we’ve explored in previous articles, it can be more complicated than you’d think to just figure out who the stakeholders are on a project (see, for example, how to find the property owner on a project).
+And as we’ve explored in previous articles, it can be more complicated than you’d think to just figure out who the stakeholders are on a project.

 Be careful — There are deadlines associated with filing a notice of commencement!
 In some states, NOCs only need to be filed on projects of certain sizes, such as in Florida, where the NOC needs to be filed only on jobs above $2,500 in value.
 And finally, the NOC must contain all of the required information, which in some states may include an estimate of the job’s value (which may be sensitive information to publish)!